franciscomcm/franciscomcm.github.io/blog/second-year-takeaways.md

 title: Takeaways from my second year as a doctoral student.
 subtitle: 'Slowly and steady, we will get there!'
 excerpt: >-
-  "Having such "minimum milestones" can be decisive in making some progress and maintaining positive momentum."
+  Having such "minimum milestones" can be decisive in making some progress and maintaining positive momentum.
 date: '2022-05-22'
 thumb_image: images/post_18_thumb.jpg
 image: images/post_18.jpg